 - Identify land use and other policy options to ensure the supply of commercial and industrial lands can meet future demand and industry needs.

-1. Fill out an online survey (will be activated soon).
-This survey takes approximately 10-15 minutes to complete, and is open to property and business owners currently operating in the following zones: CH-Highway Commercial, CIM-Mixed-Use Commercial/Industrial, IS-Service Industrial, and IH-Heavy Industrial.
+- Fill out an online survey!
+This survey takes approximately 10-15 minutes to complete, and is open to property owners and businesses currently operating in the following zones: CH-Highway Commercial, CIM-Mixed-Use Commercial/Industrial, IS-Service Industrial, and IH-Heavy Industrial.
+Enter the option at the end for your chance to win a $100 gift card to Home Hardware!

 Planning for Highway Commercial and Mixed-Use Commercial/Industrial Lands

-Discussion will focus on challenges and opportunities in the Marwell, Hillcrest, Kopper King, Spruce Hill, and Alaska Highway corridor commercial and mixed-use areas.
-Marwell topics will build on the recently adopted Marwell Plan.
+Discussion focused on challenges and opportunities in the Marwell, Hillcrest, Kopper King, and Alaska Highway corridor commercial and mixed-use areas.
+Marwell topics included the recently adopted Marwell Plan.

 Planning for Service Industrial Lands

-Discussion will focus on challenges and opportunities in the Kulan, Taylor, Mount Sima, MacRae, and Alaska Highway corridor industrial areas.
+Discussion focused on challenges and opportunities in the Kulan, Taylor, Mount Sima, MacRae, and Alaska Highway corridor industrial areas.

 Planning for Heavy Industrial Lands

-Join us to talk about heavy industrial activities that require larger land parcels and buffers to mitigate potential nuisances (e.g. noise, dust, vibration).
+The intent was to discuss heavy industrial activities that require larger land parcels and buffers to mitigate potential nuisances (e.g. noise, dust, odour, vibration).

 Meeting the Needs of the Food, Beverage, and Cannabis Production Sectors

-Tell us about the specific needs of these emerging sectors in terms of land, servicing, and other requirements.
-Discussion includes indoor agriculture (e.g. hydroponics, aquaponics).
+This session focused on the specific needs of these emerging sectors in terms of land, servicing, and other requirements.
+Discussion included indoor agriculture and processing.

-An intergovernmental workshop is being planned for winter 2019 to discuss land use and other policy options.
+An interagency workshop is being planned for winter 2019 to discuss land use and other policy options.
 A draft of the study is anticipated to be ready in early spring.

 - Whitehorse Commercial and Industrial Land Demand Report, Luigi Zanasi M. A. Economist, 2001